Recommendations to help prepare your leadership for challenging news about current hard-market conditions

 In these times of increased risk to directors and officers, here are the practical steps risk managers should take to prepare to meet with the C-suite, general counsel and the board.

 Start early and highlight successes

-Don’t surprise your stakeholders with the news of a significant increase a few days before renewal.
+Don’t surprise your stakeholders with the news of a rate increase a few days before renewal.
 Experts recommend that risk managers start the conversation three to four months in advance of renewal, if not sooner.
 It is crucial that you manage the message, particularly in a challenging market.
 Frequent, open and transparent communication with your stakeholders is vital.

-Arrive to the first conversation prepared to tell stakeholders what the premiums and coverage will likely be, considering the challenging market.
+Arrive to the first conversation prepared to tell stakeholders what the premiums and coverage will likely be, considering the still-firm market.
 In the most successful meetings, the risk manager transparently shares the process that led to their conclusions.

 Once you’ve initially established the challenging situation, you'll be able to highlight relative successes.
 Those may include getting an increase on the lower end of the company’s peer group, the ability to reduce the original number the insurer gave you, and more collaboration among risk, finance and legal departments.